jbachhardie/vscode-flow-ls/README.md

+**DEPRECATED: [Flow for VSCode](https://github.com/flowtype/flow-for-vscode) has support for the newer Flow LSP since 1.0.0.
+Use that project instead.**

 # FlowJS Type Checking for VSCode using Flow Language Server

 Integration of flow language server into vscode.
 Provides intellisense and